 - Steve Jobs connected humanity through personal computing that was easy, intuitive, and broadly universal.

-Each of the entrepreneurs described above (and countless others) introduced a new idea, product, or service that improved the lives of the end user.
-A biographical review of these entrepreneurs (and many others) will reveal a pattern of giving themselves over to a singular goal of improving the lives of others and pouring all of their talents into it.
+Each of the entrepreneurs described above (and many others) introduced a new idea, product, or service that improved the lives of the end user.
+A biographical review of these entrepreneurs will reveal a pattern of giving themselves over to a singular goal of improving the lives of others and pouring all of their talents into it.
 When you choose your major, think of who you aspire to be.

 In service of what?

+Consider the real goal you should have in mind when you choose your major.
 As legendary psychiatrist and Holocaust-survivor Viktor Frankl so eloquently wrote in Man’s Search for Meaning: “Don’t aim at success.
 The more you aim at it and make it a target, the more you are going to miss it.
 For success, like happiness, cannot be pursued, it must ensue, and it only does so as the unintended side effect of one’s personal dedication to a cause greater than one’s self.”
-Something to consider when you choose your major.

 So think bigger.
 Be a part of something greater than yourself.
 This could be anything.
 We’re all enthusiastic about something.
 It’s more of an issue of finding the right channel that motivates you to use your intelligence on something worthwhile.
 Some people take an active role in their local community, some join social clubs supporting causes they resonate with, some find passion in their jobs or hobbies, and others find refuge in their faith or family.
 In each case the psychological outcome is the same.
 They engage themselves in something they strongly believe in.
 This engagement brings happiness, success, and meaning to their lives.